India women's national football team results (1990–1999)

-Results of India women's national football team from 1990 to 1999.
+This article shows the results of India women's national football team from 1990 to 1999.

 Legend

-Till 1990s the Indian Women National Team was controlled by the Women Football Federation of India (WFFI) which was affiliated to Asian Ladies' Football Confederation (ALFC) neither of which were affiliated to AFC or FIFA for which the international matches played by the team from 1975 till 1994 were refused to be recognised by FIFA.
+Until the 1990s, the Indian women's national team was controlled by the Women Football Federation of India (WFFI), which was affiliated to Asian Ladies' Football Confederation (ALFC), neither of which were affiliated to AFC or FIFA.
+Due to this, FIFA refused to recognize the international matches played by the team from 1975 to 1994.